 The Committee on Economic, Social and Cultural Rights is the body that reviews states parties' compliance with their obligations regarding economic, social and cultural rights.
 Approximately every five years, each state party must submit a country report informing the Committee of the measures adopted to implement the economic, social and cultural rights (see Art.
 16 and 17 ICESCR).

 Switzerland submitted its first report to the Committee in 1998 and the second and third in 2008.
 In November 2010, the Committee published its recommendations in response to Switzerland's combined second and third report.
-The fourth report is currently being drafted.
+Switzerland transmitted its 4th report to the Committee on 21 February 2018 and will present the implementation of the ICESCR orally at the Committee's 66th session.
+The Swiss review will take place on Tuesday 1st October and Wednesday 2nd October 2019 in Geneva.

 The State Secretariat for Economic Affairs (SECO) is responsible for Switzerland's country reports on the fulfilment of its obligations under the ICESCR.